dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 would all need to be separate capability domains on both sides of the runtime.

 That doesn't mean these technologies are bad, but they're not an effective use of hardware for the JIT-problem, specifically.

-### What about control-flow mitigations?

-\TODO: say something about CFI and CET.
-Might want to do this earlier?
+And when it comes to "normal" programs, CHERI is not as effective as using a type-safe memory safe language, but still requires source-rewriting.
+And MTE can be bypassed with an information leak or by trying an exploit multiple times.

+## A grand unified theory

+\TODO conclusion

+---

 [mmu]: https://en.wikipedia.org/wiki/Memory_management_unit
 [mmio]: https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O